jellydator/ttlcache/README.md

 To restrict the cache's capacity based on criteria beyond the number of items it can hold, the `ttlcache.WithMaxCost` option allows for implementing custom strategies.
-The following example demonstrates how to limit the maximum memory usage of a cache to 5KiB:
+The following example shows how to limit memory usage for cached entries to ~5KiB.
 ```go
 import (
     "github.com/jellydator/ttlcache"